tombreit/mkdocs-git-latest-changes-plugin/docs/index.md

 - An error will be raised/rendered if no git repository exists.
 - For linked git commit hashes and filenames, the MkDocs config variable `repo_url` must be set and point to a Github or Gitlab repository.
 - Relax warnings with `--no-strict` (via MkDocs [strict configuration](https://www.mkdocs.org/user-guide/configuration/#strict), [cli](https://www.mkdocs.org/user-guide/cli/)), e.g. if a expected file is not in the git working tree.
-- Log level: Request debug information for this plugin via MkDocs `--verbose` command line flag.
+- Log level: Request debug information for this plugin via MkDocs `--verbose / -v` command line flag.

 ## Latest changes demo